Belgrade: Principality and Kingdom of Serbia

 he wanted to rebuild Belgrade so that "the capital does not retain the form that barbarism gave it".
 Josimović designed Belgrade to resemble Vienna, right down to building grand boulevards inspired by the Ringstrasse.
 All that remains of Ottoman Belgrade today are two mosques, the citadel, and a fountain with Arabic inscriptions.
 However, Istanbul—the capital city of the state to which Belgrade and Serbia de jure still belonged—underwent similar changes.

 In May 1868, knez Mihailo was assassinated with his cousin Anka Konstantinović while riding in a carriage in his country residence.

 With the Principality's full independence in 1878 and its transformation into the Kingdom of Serbia in 1882, Belgrade once again became a key city in the Balkans, and developed rapidly.
 Nevertheless, conditions in Serbia remained those of an overwhelmingly agrarian country, even with the opening of a railway to Niš, Serbia's second city.
 In 1900, the capital had only 70,000 inhabitants (at the time Serbia numbered 2.5 million).
 Still, by 1905, the population had grown to more than 80,000 and, by the outbreak of World War I in 1914, it had surpassed the 100,000 citizens, disregarding Zemun, which still belonged to Austria-Hungary.

 The first-ever projection of motion pictures in the Balkans and Central Europe was held in Belgrade in June 1896 by André Carr, a representative of the Lumière brothers.
 He shot the first motion pictures of Belgrade in the next year; however, they have not been preserved.
 The first permanent cinema was opened in 1909 in Belgrade.

 World War I: Austro–German invasion

 Belgrade seen from Topčider hill in 1920.

 The First World War began on 28 July 1914 when Austria-Hungary declared war on Serbia.
 Most of the subsequent Balkan offensives occurred near Belgrade.
-Austro-Hungarian monitors shelled Belgrade on 29 July 1914, and it was taken by the Austro-Hungarian Army under General Oskar Potiorek on 1 December.On 16 December, it was re-taken by Serbian troops under Marshal Radomir Putnik.
+Austro-Hungarian monitors shelled Belgrade on 29 July 1914, and it was taken by the Austro-Hungarian Army under General Oskar Potiorek on 1 December.
+On 16 December, it was re-taken by Serbian troops under Marshal Radomir Putnik.
 After a prolonged battle which destroyed much of the city, starting on 6 October 1915, Belgrade fell to German and Austro-Hungarian troops commanded by Field Marshal August von Mackensen on 9 October of the same year.

-Victorious Serbian troops marching through the city of Semlin today (Zemun) after liberating Belgrade and entering Austria-Hungary in December 1914.